1997–98 Toronto Raptors season: Regular season

-Doug Christie averaged 16.5 points, 5.2 rebounds and 2.4 steals per game, and led the Raptors with 100 three-point field goals, while Wallace averaged 14.0 points and 4.5 rebounds per game, and finished tied in eighth place in Most Improved Player voting, and second-year star Marcus Camby provided the team with 12.1 points, 7.4 rebounds and led the league with 3.7 blocks per game.
-In addition, Reggie Slater contributed 8.0 points and 3.9 rebounds per game, while McGrady provided with 7.0 points and 4.2 rebounds per game off the bench, and Miller averaged 6.3 points and rebounds per game each.
+Doug Christie averaged 16.5 points, 5.2 rebounds, 3.6 assists and 2.4 steals per game, and led the Raptors with 100 three-point field goals, while Wallace averaged 14.0 points, 4.5 rebounds and 1.2 blocks per game, and second-year star Marcus Camby provided the team with 12.1 points, 7.4 rebounds and led the league with 3.7 blocks per game.
+In addition, Trent provided with 12.2 points and 8.0 rebounds per game in 13 games after the trade, while Brown contributed 12.2 points, 3.3 assists and 1.2 steals per game in 31 games, and Billups averaged 11.3 points and 3.3 assists per game in 31 games, but only shot .349 in field-goal percentage.
+Meanwhile, Reggie Slater contributed 8.0 points and 3.9 rebounds per game, while McGrady provided with 7.0 points and 4.2 rebounds per game off the bench, and Oliver Miller averaged 6.3 points and rebounds per game each.

 During the NBA All-Star weekend at Madison Square Garden in New York City, New York, McGrady was selected for the NBA Rookie Game, as a member of the Eastern Conference Rookie team; before the mid-season trade, Billups also participated in the Rookie Game as a member of the Eastern Conference, while playing for the Celtics.
+Wallace finished tied in eighth place in Most Improved Player voting.

-The Raptors finished 16th in the NBA in home-game attendance, with an attendance of 674,685 at the SkyDome during the regular season; this was also their final full season playing at the SkyDome.
+The Raptors finished 16th in the NBA in home-game attendance, with an attendance of 674,685 at the SkyDome during the regular season.

+Aftermath

-Following the season, Camby was traded to the New York Knicks, while Billups was traded to the Denver Nuggets, Trent signed as a free agent with the Dallas Mavericks, Oliver Miller was released to free agency, and Sharone Wright, who only played just seven games this season due to an off-season car accident, retired after four seasons in the NBA.
+This was also the Raptors' final full season in which they played their home games at the SkyDome.
+Following the season, Camby was traded to the New York Knicks after two seasons with the Raptors, while Billups was traded to the Denver Nuggets, Trent signed as a free agent with the Dallas Mavericks, and Miller was released to free agency.
+Meanwhile, Sharone Wright, who only played just seven games this season due to an off-season car accident, retired after four seasons in the NBA.